swup/docs/src/docs/lifecycle/context.md

 ### Identify history visits

-Check if the current visit was triggered by the backward/forward button of the browser.
+Check if the current visit was triggered by the back/forward button of the browser.
 The `popstate` key is a boolean indicating a history visit.
-The `direction` key holds information about the direction of travel: `forward`, `backward`, or undefined.
+The `direction` key holds information about the direction of travel: `forwards`, `backwards`, or `undefined`.

 ```javascript
 swup.hooks.on('visit:start', (context) => {